BYU-CS-Discord/CSBot/README.md

 See [CONTRIBUTING.md](/CONTRIBUTING.md) for ways to contribute.

+A read-only code mirror also exists [on Codeberg](https://codeberg.org/BYU-CS-Discord/CSBot/).

 ## License

 This project's source is licensed under the [BSD Zero Clause License](LICENSE).
 All contributions to this project's source may be used, copied, modified, and/or distributed for any purpose.